-Poetry Editor Alex Linden is a senior Poetry major at Arizona State University.
-She hopes to attend graduate school for Creative Writing and someday write and teach.
+Alex Linden is the poetry editor for Issue 2.
+She is a senior poetry major at Arizona State University.
+She hopes to attend graduate school for creative writing and someday write and teach.

-Poetry Editor Alisha Allston is an English Literature senior studying poetry and creative nonfiction at Arizona State University.
+Alisha Allston is the poetry editor for Issue 2 and the reading series coordinator for Issue 3.
+She is an English Literature senior studying poetry and creative nonfiction at Arizona State University.
 She loved reading all the poetry that came in, as well as corresponding with the authors.
 She enjoyed learning from her experiences at Superstition Review, and had fun emceeing the last reading of the semester.
-Alisha looks forward to continuing with Superstition Review next semester as the Reading Series Coordinator.

-Web Design Editor Angela Saenz is currently pursuing a major in Creative Writing and a minor in German.
+Angela Saenz is the web design editor for Issue 2.
+She is currently pursuing a major in Creative Writing and a minor in German.
 She plans to use what she learns as an editor for Superstition Review to get further insight into being published as a novelist and writer of short fiction.

-Nonfiction Editor Asonta Benetti is a junior studying English Literature with hopes of a career in screenwriting or scriptwriting.
+Asonta Benetti is the nonfiction editor for both Issue 2 and Issue 3.
+She is a junior studying English Literature with hopes of a career in screenwriting or scriptwriting.
 She feels that she has grown immensely in the nonfiction field and credits the magazine as one of the best literary experiences of her life.

-Development Coordinator Carter Nacke is a junior at Arizona State studying journalism.
+Carter Nacke is the development editor for Issue 2.
+He is a junior at Arizona State studying journalism.
 He has never worked for a literary magazine before, but is very excited to have the opportunity.
 Through this internship, he hopes to earn an inside knowledge of the publishing business, and would like to use this knowledge in his future career with travel literature.

-Web Design Editor Connie Hackathorn is a junior in the Multimedia Writing and Technical Communication program at the Polytechnic campus of Arizona State University.
+Connie Hackathorn is the web design editor for Issue 2.
+She is a junior in the Multimedia Writing and Technical Communication program at the Polytechnic campus of Arizona State University.
 Her ultimate educational goal is to study for a Masters in Educational Technology.
 This is her first semester interning for Superstition Review.
 Connie works full time at the University of Arizona in Tucson.
 She enjoys all kinds of music, writing and making pottery on her potters wheel.

-Solicitation Coordinator Danielle Kuffler is a junior studying English Literature with hopes of a career in publishing.
+Danielle Kuffler is the solicitation editor for Issue 2 and art editor for Issue 3.
+She is a junior studying English Literature with hopes of a career in publishing.
 As the solicitations coordinator, Danielle organized the process of sending solicitation emails to writers and artists while keeping track of responses received by the editors.
 She was also involved in writing a manual for future interns of Superstition Review.

-Interview Coordinator David Gunn is a junior studying English at Arizona State University.
+David Gunn is the interview coordinator for Issue 2.
+He is a junior studying English at Arizona State University.

-Submission Coordinator Eric Hawkins is a senior majoring in Creative Writing.
+Eric Hawkins is the submissions coordinator for Issue 2 and content coordinator for Issue 3.
+He is a senior majoring in Creative Writing.
 His primary focus is on poetry, but he also writes stage plays and screenplays.
 For the past two years, Eric has served as a section editor and contributing writer for ASU Honors College-based publication The Barrett Chronicle.

-Art Editor Grace Unmacht is a senior at Arizona State University Main majoring in both Psychology and Creative Writing.
+Grace Unmacht is the art editor for Issue 2 and poetry editor for Issue 3.
+She is a senior at Arizona State University Main majoring in both Psychology and Creative Writing.
 She has been writing poetry since she learned how to write, and was the Poetry Editor of her high school's literary magazine.
 She has lived in Arizona her whole life.
 Grace is excited to be a part of Superstition Review.

-Advertising Coordinator Katherine Koreski is an English major at ASU with emphasis in Creative Writing Poetry.
+Katherine Koreski is the advertising editor for Issue 2.
+She is an English major at ASU with emphasis in Creative Writing Poetry.
 She is a senior, and is anxious about entering the real world.
 She is very thankful to be a part of this wonderful experience interning with Superstition Review.

-Fiction Editor Rebekah Richgels is a Creative Writing major in her third year at ASU.
+Rebekah Richgels is the fiction editor for both Issue 2 and Issue 3.
+She is a Creative Writing major in her third year at ASU.
 This was her first job with a literary magazine and she enjoyed working with everyone on the staff to produce a high quality issue.
 She hopes this internship will help her realize her eventual goal of working in a publishing house.
 Her notable accomplishments include interviews with Steve Almond and Tayari Jones.
 She will continue to be a fiction editor next semester for Superstition Review.

-Fiction Editor Sara Scoville is an Interdisciplinary Studies major, studying Business and Creative Writing at Arizona State University.
+Sara Scoville is the fiction editor for Issue 2.
+She is an Interdisciplinary Studies major, studying Business and Creative Writing at Arizona State University.
 Originally from Omaha, Nebraska, she moved to Seattle, Washington, to work as a Corporate Trainer, and then transferred to Phoenix in 1997 to pursue her degree.
 As Alumni of the Student Public Policy Forum through Maricopa Community Colleges, she has lobbied for improvements in education at the federal level.
 Her notable accomplishments with Superstition Review include interviews with Stuart Dybek and Daniel Orozco, and creating our Cafe Press shop.
-She will continue working with Superstition Review next semester as the Contest Coordinator.

-Reading Series Editor Sarah Snyder is a senior in the Literature, Writing, and Film program at the Polytechnic campus of Arizona State University.
+Sarah Snyder is the reading series coordinator for both Issue 1 and Issue 2.
+She is a senior in the Literature, Writing, and Film program at the Polytechnic campus of Arizona State University.
 She has been interning for Superstition Review since January of 2008, and found her calling within the magazine to be organizing the Readings that are held three times per semester.
 In her free time she volunteers for various animal shelters, tutors in the writing center, ballroom dances competitively, and is pursuing both the German and Spanish languages.